Eric Sherbrooke Walker: Life in Kenya

-The couple finally emigrated to the Kenya Colony, where Walker purchased approximately 70 acre of Crown Land in Nyeri and - in 1928 - opened the Outspan Hotel, overlooking the gorge of the Chania River in the Aberdare Range (near the present day Aberdare National Park).
+The couple emigrated to the Kenya Colony, where Walker purchased approximately 70 acre of Crown Land in Nyeri and - in 1928 - opened the Outspan Hotel, overlooking the gorge of the Chania River in the Aberdare Range (near the present day Aberdare National Park).

 In 1932, he opened the adjunct Treetops Hotel as a night-viewing station for wildlife.
-These business ventures may well have been based on profits made during his bootlegging days in America.
+These business ventures may have been based on profits made during his bootlegging days in America.

-In 1938, his former employer Lord Baden-Powell retired to the Outspan Hotel (Baden-Powell once remarked "closer to Nyeri, closer to bliss").
-He bought a share of Walker's hotel business to pay for his one-room cottage (named Paxtu and now home to a Scouting museum) in the hotel grounds.
+In 1938, Baden-Powell retired to the Outspan Hotel (Baden-Powell once remarked "closer to Nyeri, closer to bliss").
+He bought a share of Walker's hotel business to pay for his one-room cottage Paxtu (now home to a Scout museum) in the hotel grounds.
 Baden-Powell died on 8 January 1941 and is buried at St Peter's Cemetery in Nyeri.
 His grave there is a Kenyan National Monument.

-Walker saw further military service during World War II, first enlisting in the Royal Air Force, and then going on to serve with the South African forces in Abyssinia and in the Western Desert during the North African campaign, narrowly avoiding capture at Sidi Rezegh.
+Walker was 52 when World War II broke out but he saw further military service, first enlisting in the Royal Air Force and then going on to serve with the South African forces in Abyssinia and in the Western Desert during the North African campaign, narrowly avoiding capture at Sidi Rezegh.

 He was host to Princess Elizabeth and her husband, the Duke of Edinburgh, during their February 1952 visit to Kenya.
-The couple had accepted an invitation to spend a night at Treetops, and arrived there on the afternoon of 5 February 1952.
+The couple had accepted an invitation to spend a night at Treetops and arrived there on the afternoon of 5 February 1952.
 During the night, unknowingly, the Princess succeeded to the British throne.
-Her father, King George VI, died at Sandringham in England in the early hours of 6 February, and the Princess received the news later that day, after leaving Treetops, at the Sagana Lodge.
+Her father, King George VI, died at Sandringham in England in the early hours of 6 February and the Princess received the news later that day, after leaving Treetops, at the Sagana Lodge.

 Walker was again employed on military duties during the Mau Mau Uprising in the early 1950s.
-Treetops was offered as a lookout point for the King's African Rifles, but it was burned down by Mau Mau fighters on 27 May 1954.
+Treetops was offered as a lookout point for the King's African Rifles but it was burned down by Mau Mau fighters on 27 May 1954.
 Walker built a bigger hotel at the same location in 1957, and business prospered - encouraged by public interest in the accession of Elizabeth II some years earlier.
-His hotel business was featured in National Geographic magazine, and famous celebrities, including Charles Chaplin and Paul McCartney, visited the hotel.
-Walker also wrote a book about his life in Kenya, named Treetops Hotel.
+His hotel business was featured in National Geographic magazine and celebrities, including Charles Chaplin and Paul McCartney, visited the hotel.
+Walker wrote a book about his life in Kenya, named Treetops Hotel.

-The famous hunter Jim Corbett moved to Kenya after the Independence of India, took up residence at the Outspan, and became a resident hunter at Treetops.
+The hunter Jim Corbett moved to Kenya after the Independence of India, took up residence at the Outspan and became a resident hunter at Treetops.
 A house on the Walkers' farm was used during the shooting of the film Born Free.

-An avid hunter during his younger days, Walker, like many others, became an advocate of wildlife conservation in his final years in Kenya.
+An avid hunter during his younger days, Walker became an advocate of wildlife conservation in his final years in Kenya.

-He retired to live in Majorca, Spain, and died there at his home, Cás Fidavé, on 13 May 1976.
+He retired to live in Majorca, Spain and died there at his home, Cás Fidavé, on 13 May 1976.